Chiachio & Giannone: Community projects

-Chiachio and Giannone have hosted a number of participatory art projects and community events intended to celebrate and promote the LGBT+ community.
+Chiachio and Giannone have hosted a number of participatory art projects and community events intended to celebrate and promote the LGBT community.

 LATINX Flag Project

 Workshops were held at the Museum of Contemporary Art in San Diego, California; at The Front Arte & Cultura in San Ysidro, California; and at The Studio Door in San Diego, California in 2020.
-In these workshops, participants were given a piece of reused cloth that came in the color of the trans flag or the pride flag, which they then decorated with encouraging messages, notably LGBT and Latinx acceptance messages.
+In these workshops, participants were given a piece of reused cloth that came in the color of the trans flag or the pride flag, which they then decorated with encouraging messages, notably LGBT and Latino acceptance messages.
 The pieces were then sewn together by Chiachio & Giannone into a large mosaic, with the text LATINX written over it.

 Celebrating Diversity Project

 This project that took place at Chiachio & Giannone's Museum of Latin American Art residency from March to May 2019.
-The artwork is a 120-foot long flag made of textile, and consists of messages from over 3,500 people in the LGBT+ community.
+The artwork is a 120-foot long flag made of textile, and consists of messages from over 3,500 people in the LGBT community.
 The aim was to have the participants decorate a piece of cloth with symbols, words, or phrases that reflect the meaning of diversity and acceptance.
 The banner was later exhibited at the Long Beach Pride Parade and at the Pride at the Port event in San Pedro, California.